Gabriele2396/ADM-HW5/README.md

-## Homework 5 of Algorithmic Methods of Data Mining of Group 15, consisting of the following members:
+## Homework 5 of Algorithmic Methods of Data Mining of Group 15

+The group is composed by the following members:

 Gabriele Giannotta
 Trina Sahoo